There are several ways how to put your own label on clothing.

 TIP: Order pre-folded end-labels or center-fold labels to save time at the time of sewing.

-Iron-on labels are very practical, easy to use and they will adhere greatly to your items.
+Iron-on fabric labels are very practical, easy to use and they will adhere greatly to your items.

 Although not necessary, you can mix both methods, first iron them on and then sew them into place.
 However, you have to be careful and make sure your item is not made out of a fabric that is heat sensitive, or you will risk to damaged it with the heat from the iron.

-That being said let’s review the 4 main steps to iron-on your garment
+That being said let’s review the 4 main steps to attach iron-on clothing labels:

 - Set the iron on cotton mode or take the heat level to a medium point.